codr7/swifties/README.md

 - Literal - Emits code to push specified value
 - Pair - Emits code to push specified pair
 - Quote - Emits code to push quoted form
+- Splice - Emits result of evaluating form if quoted depth is `1`
 - Stack - Emits code to push a stack with specified items
-- Unquote - Emits result of evaluating form if quoted depth is `1`

 ### operations
 Forms emit operations, which are the basic building blocks that are eventually evaluated in sequence to get the desired result.